Blog/Data culture

 How do you kill the dashboard monster?
 My weapon of choice is going metrics-first.
 Let me explain why with these three core concepts; abstraction, composability, and built-in consistency.

-If you've ever used a BI tool you've probably grappled with a common hurdle that's the reality in most BI tools - dashboard chaos.
-Your data team builds dashboards to give users data and insights, but once a dashboard is ready to ship, there's a new request.
-This results in an endless loop if ad-hoc work, and what's even worse, a big pile of slightly different dashboards that nobody uses collects dust in your data warehouse.
+If you've ever used a BI tool, you've probably grappled with a common hurdle that's the reality in most BI tools - dashboard chaos.
+Your data team builds dashboards to give users data and insights, but once a dashboard has been shipped, a followup request rolls in.
+This results in an endless loop of ad-hoc work, and what's even worse, people start using different variations of dashboards, and no one knows which numbers to trust.
 Efficient?
 Not really.

 Metrics-first is an approach where all data is defined as metrics within a semantic layer.
 Instead of relying on static, SQL-dependent dashboards, all data is structured into metrics, serving as centrally defined and governed building blocks that can be flexibly explored and analyzed in endless combinations by all users.